How do I write a compelling biography?

 With so much information available, it’s essential to fact-check everything.
 A mistake can damage the credibility of your biography.

-- Be careful with online sources—stick to reputable websites, historical archives, and academic sources.
+• Stick to reputable websites, historical archives, and other sources.

-- If something sounds exaggerated or unlikely, dig deeper before including it.
+• If something sounds exaggerated or unlikely, dig deeper before including it.
+Don't give in to the grind.

 Step 3: Structure the Biography